Canada Biometrics Screening Information

 How to proceed?

-2. We review your documents and appoint a consultant/lawyer to contact you with the brief assessment
+We will review your request and appoint a consultant/lawyer to contact you with the brief assessment;

 We adhere to the highest standards of client relationship and service.